Overboard-code/Pi-Pourri/README.md

 <img src="https://render.githubusercontent.com/render/math?math={\frac {\pi }{4}}=4\arctan {\frac {1}{5}}-\arctan {\frac {1}{239}}">

-Using most of the formulae included this code will generate 10 million places of Pi in a few seconds.

 The article also included a link to several Machin-like formulae:  https://en.wikipedia.org/wiki/Machin-like_formula I added several to the code   I also used GMPY's mpfr() and mpz types to speed things along instaed of lust big integer supprt in python  The GMPY2 library has a wide range of high precision functions.